-DOE/NNSA National Laboratories are eligible to submit applications under this NOFO, but may not be proposed as subrecipients under another organization's application.
+DOE/NNSA National Laboratories are eligible to submit applications under this NOFO.
 If recommended for funding as a lead applicant, funding will be provided through the DOE Field-Work Proposal System and work will be conducted under the laboratory's contract with DOE.
+If recommended for funding as a proposed subawardee, the value of the proposed subaward will be removed from the prime applicant's award and will be provided to the laboratory through the DOE Field-Work Proposal System.
 No administrative provisions of this NOFO will apply to the laboratory or any laboratory subcontractor.
 Additional instructions for securing authorization from the cognizant Contracting Officer are found in Section IX of this NOFO.